csarvi/mat4376/blog/README.md

 <li>Process this text into trained classification model;</li>

 <li>Provide a score varying between 0 (negative) and 1 (positive);</li>

-<li>Crowdsource data collection by allowing feedback on the results;</li>
 <br>
-The last component is of particular importance.
-The user may choose to accept or reject the resulting score which then prompts the application to save this information on a separate dataset.
-This stored data can then be used to improve the classifier.

 Before starting, certify that the following packages are installed: `"shiny"`, `"flexdashboard"`, `"magrittr"`, `"data.table"`, `"caret"`, `"glmnet"`, `"quanteda"`, `"tidytext"`, `"stringr"`, `"mccr"`.
 If you are not sure, run this program before starting your analysis (see script [`packages.R`](https://github.com/jdemello/mat4376/blob/master/blog/helpers/packages.R):

 ```r